Pineal body; epiphysis cerebri; epiphysis

 The pineal gland is located deep in the brain in an area called the epithalamus, where the two halves of the brain join.
 In humans, this is situated in the middle of the brain; it sits in a groove just above the thalamus, which is an area that co-ordinates a variety of functions related to our senses.
 The pineal gland contains high levels of calcium and can be used by radiographers to mark the middle of the brain in X-ray images.

 The pineal gland is best known for the secretion of the hormone melatonin, which is released into the blood and possibly also into the brain fluid, known as cerebrospinal fluid.
-The body's daily (circadian) clock controls the production of pineal melatonin, so melatonin is commonly used in human research to understand the body's biological time.
-There is a rhythm to the biology of the pineal gland.
+Pineal melatonin is a hormone that regulates the body's daily (circadian) clock and so melatonin is commonly used in human research to understand the body's biological time.
+There is a rhythm to the biology of the pineal gland and melatonin is secreted according to the amount of day light a person is exposed to.
 It varies with changes in day length and this is why the pineal gland is sometimes referred to as both an endocrine clock and an endocrine calendar.

 Melatonin secreted by the pineal gland is an important part of the body's circadian timing system and can synchronise daily rhythms (see the articles on jet lag and circadian rhythm sleep disorders).
+Melatonin is secreted more when it is dark which explains melatonin’s role in sleep.
 There is considerable research that shows that without the pineal gland and its secretion of melatonin, animals are unable to adapt physiologically to seasonal changes.

 The major hormone produced by the pineal gland is melatonin.